 When downsizing, you will not likely be moving everything from your current home to your new place.
 A move manager will explain the sale and donation options and help you determine which option best suits your goals.
 A move manager can also meet with vendors and assist with liquidation oversight.

-A move manager can connect you with other service providers such as Realtors, house cleaners, handymen, contractors, organizers, etc.
+A move manager can connect you with other service providers such as Realtors, house cleaners, handymen, contractors, decorators, organizers, etc.